The Information Dynamics of Generative Diffusion: Diffusion Models

 where $\rvz$ is a standard normal vector.
-In other words, the score is the negative of the average (rescaled) noise and it therefore provides the optimal (infinitesimal) denoising direction.
+In~other words, the~score is the negative of the average (rescaled) noise, and it therefore provides the optimal (infinitesimal) denoising~direction.

-In dynamical term, the score function determines the vector field (i.e. the drift) that guides the generative paths towards the distribution of the data.

-In practice, a normalized score network $s(\rvx{t}; \theta)$ should be trained to minimize the rescaled score-matching loss:
+If the score were known exactly, sampling \eqref{eq: backward_sde} from the (approximately Gaussian) terminal distribution of the forward process would produce exact samples from $p_0$.
+However, in~practice, the~score is not available and is approximated by a neural network $s(\rvx_{t}; \theta)$ trained by (denoising) score matching \citep{hyvärinen2005estimation, vincent2011score, song2021score}.
+In~other words, it is trained to minimize

-This loss function cannot be computed directly because the true score is not available.
-However, Eq.~\ref{eq: score matching} can be re-written using Eq.~\ref{eq: score} and expanding the square:

-Note that the second term is constant in $\theta$, which means that the gradient solely depends on the denoising loss:
+{This} loss function cannot be computed directly because the true score is not available.
+However, Equation~(\ref{eq: score matching}) can be re-written using Equation~(\ref{eq: score}) and expanding the square: { } {Note} that the second term is constant in $\theta$, which means that the gradient solely depends on the denoising loss:

-The constant term
+{The} constant term

 is of high importance for our current purposes.
 It quantifies the loss of the denoiser obtained from the score function.
 This is therefore the unavoidable part of the denoising error that is still present given a perfectly trained network.
-With a few manipulations, it is possible to show that this term is in fact equal to the variance of the posterior denoising distribution:
+With~a few manipulations, it is possible to show that this term is in fact equal to the variance of the posterior denoising distribution:

-which allows us to interpret this term as a measure of uncertainty at time $t$ on the final outcome of the generative trajectory.
+which allows us to interpret this term as a measure of uncertainty at time $t$ on the final outcome of the generative~trajectory.

+In contrast, throughout this paper, we analyze the oracle (perfect-score) dynamics, assuming access to the exact score $\nabla_x\log p_t(x)$ in order to isolate intrinsic information-theoretic and dynamical mechanisms of the generative process.
+In~practical models, approximation error means that equalities derived under the oracle assumption may only hold approximately.
+Moreover, the~learned vector field used in sampling need not coincide with the gradient of any true log-density (i.e., it may be non-integrable), which can introduce inconsistencies relative to the idealized score-driven~dynamics.

-\section{Generative information transfer in score matching diffusion}
+\section{Generative Information Transfer in Score Matching~Diffusion}

-To characterize the generative information transfer we need to compute the conditional entropy rate $\dot{H}(\y \mid \x{t})$, which is the analogous of the discrete entropy reduction we gave in Eq.~\ref{eq: discrete entropy}.
-The conditional entropy is defined as
+To characterize the generative information transfer we need to compute the conditional entropy rate $\dot{\mathbf{H}}[\y \mid \x{t}]$, which is analogous to the discrete entropy reduction we gave in Equation~(\ref{eq: discrete entropy}).
+The~conditional entropy is defined as

-To find the entropy rate, we can take the temporal derivative of Eq.~\ref{eq: conditional entropy} and use the Fokker-Planck equation, which in our case is just the heat equation:
+{To} find the entropy rate, we can take the temporal derivative of Equation~(\ref{eq: conditional entropy}) and use the Fokker--Planck equation, which in our case is just the heat equation:

-Using integration by parts, this results in
+{Using} integration by parts, this results in